gpiwar/suu_spiderpool_project/README.md

 This script will execute the necessary Terraform and Ansible commands to set up the environment, deploy Kubernetes, Spiderpool, and the applications.

+### Data preparation

+Additionaly it's possible to add a new worker in the variables.tf file are set according to your environment requirements.
+Ensure the SpiderIPPool.yaml file is correctly set up to define the network configurations and IP pools.

 ### Verify Application:
 Access the Kubernetes cluster via kubectl and verify node and pod statuses.
 Change the item variable according to output of 'get pods'.